gnr2/Java-Projects/mini-project-2/README.md

    Maven toolbar in Intelli J mini-project-2/lifecycle/ and double click install to run the command.

 ## Usage
 Run the application using the following command:
 ```sh
 mvn exec:java -Dexec.mainClass="com.EllisDavid.Main"
 ```
-or simply run the application from the run tool on Intelli J
+or simply execute the application from the Maven toolbar on Intelli J, navigate to `mini-project-2 > Plugins > exec > exect:java`

 ## Testing
 Run the tests using the following command: